kekyo/screw-up/README.md

 ## What is this?

+Looking for a simple solution to apply versions to TypeScript projects and NPM packages?
+`screw-up` could be the tool you need.

-This is a Vite plugin that automatically inserts banner comments containing package metadata (name, version, description, author, license, etc.) into your bundled files.
+It is a Vite plugin that automatically inserts banner comments containing package metadata (name, version, description, author, license, etc.) into bundled files, and a CLI tool that applies them to NPM packages.

-This will automatically read metadata from your `package.json`:
+The Vite plugin automatically reads metadata from `package.json`:

 ```json
 {